c3re/can2mqtt/README.md

  ./can2mqtt -f <can2mqtt.csv> -c <can-interface> -m <mqtt-connectstring> [-v]
  ```

 Where can2mqtt.csv is the file for the configuration of can and mqtt pairs, can-interface is a socketcan interface and mqtt-connectstring is string that is accepted by the eclipse paho mqtt client.
 An additional -v flag can be passed to get verbose debug output.
-Here an example that runs on our Raspberry Pi @c3RE:
+Example:
 ```
 ./can2mqtt -f /etc/can2mqtt.csv -c can0 -m tcp://127.0.0.1:1883
 ```
 ## can2mqtt.csv
 The file can2mqtt.csv has three columns.
 In the first column you need to specify the CAN-ID as a decimal number.
 In the second column you have to specify the convert-mode.
 You can find a list of available convert-modes below.
 In the last column you have to specify the MQTT-Topic.
 Each CAN-ID and each MQTT-Topic is allowed to appear only once in the whole file.

-Here again the example from the Pi@c3RE:
+Example:
 ```
 112,none,huette/all/a03/door/sensors/opened
 113,2uint322ascii,huette/all/000/ccu/sensors/time